gitomator/gitomator-classroom/README.md

 ## Automation Tasks

-The console is an extremely convenient tool, but usually you want to run some pre-defined (and properly tested) automation task.
+The console is very useful for testing, developing workflows and/or running quick maintenance tasks.
+Most users, on the other hand, will prefer to automate their workflow using the command-line tools.

-Let's see some of the automation tasks that are currently available.
+Let's see a couple of examples ...

 #### Setup Teams